High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Numerical discretization

 \subsection{Time discretization}

-For the time discretization, an IMplicit-EXplicit (IMEX) Runge-Kutta (RK) method \cite{kennedy:2003} will be used.
-These methods are useful for time dependent problems that can be formulated as $\mathbf{y}^{'} = \mathbf{f}_{S}(\mathbf{y},t) + \mathbf{f}_{NS}(\mathbf{y},t)$, where the $S$ and $NS$ subscripts denote the stiff and non-stiff components of the system, respectively, to which the implicit and explicit companion methods are applied.
-IMEX-RK methods are represented compactly by the two Butcher tableaux \cite{butcher:2008}:
+For the time discretization, an IMplicit--EXplicit (IMEX) Runge--Kutta (RK) method \cite{kennedy:2003} is used.
+These methods are useful for time dependent problems that can be formulated as $\bm{y}' = \bm{f}_{\mathrm{S}}(\bm{y},t) + \bm{f}_{\mathrm{NS}}(\mathbf{y},t)$, where the $\mathrm{S}$ and $\mathrm{NS}$ subscripts denote the stiff and non-stiff components of the system, respectively, to which the implicit and explicit companion methods are applied.
+IMEX-RK methods are represented compactly by the two Butcher tableaux \cite{butcher:2008}